sage-code/maj/basic.md

 ## Transform a verb in attribute using "sy"

-paly = playful
+pala-sy = playful

 **So far:**
-* mi sera pala-sy = I'm playful
+* ma sera pala-sy = I'm playful
-* ti sera pala-sy = you are playful
+* ta sera pala-sy = you are playful
-* hi sera pala-sy = he, it or she is playful
+* ha sera pala-sy = he, it or she is playful

 ## Locations